witwoywhy/gedis/README.md

 # Gedis
-Gedis is like Redis but made from Golang.
+Gedis have function like Redis but made from Golang.
+Gedis is a base function.

 ## Reference
 https://redis.io/commands/